mcdonn/LSA2019-Reproducible-Research/installation.md

 #### Install
 - Go to Anaconda Python's download page: [http://www.anaconda.com/download/](http://www.anaconda.com/download/)

-- Make sure you download and install the **Python 3.6 version**.
+- Make sure you download and install the **Python 3.7 version**.
 Important!
 - 64-bit vs. 32-bit: if your system can handle it (most modern systems can), we recommend 64-bit, which is Anaconda's default choice also.
 - Double-click the downloaded setup file to start the installation process.
 Details:
    - Ignore the question about installing Visual Studio Code.
 We don't need it.
    - A "Get the cheat sheet" dialog box will pop up asking for your email.
 You can ignore it.
    - The setup file is 600MB; You will need 3GB of space on your hard drive.
+   - Ignore messages about signing up for Anaconda Cloud.
    - The default settings and options should work fine for most of you.

-#### Verify
+#### Verify Anaconda and Jupyter Notebooks
 Depending on your system, Anaconda may take a while to install.
 Once it finishes, check your installation:

-- Find Anaconda Navigator in your start menu, launch it
+- Find Anaconda Navigator in your start menu (or Applications folder on Mac), launch it
 - Launch Jupyter Notebook
 - Jupyter opens up as a tab in your browser (Safari, Chrome, FireFox, etc.).
 You should be able to see your personal folders such as `Desktop` and `Documents`.

 ### OPTION 2: Already have Python, add on components separately
 <img src='img/python_jupyter_nltk.w200.png' align=right>